 To make great choices, they don’t have to cower.

-I don’t just say quiet, stop, no, or don’t touch
+I don’t just say quiet, stop, no, don’t touch

-Without saying why, or they won’t care so much.
+Without saying why, or they won’t care as much.

 They are little people with brand new egos

 We can’t let them think that they’re in control

 No, that’s not what I’m saying, that is OUR role

 What I am trying so hard to express